peteroupc/MailLib/api/com.upokecenter.mail.Message.md

- becomes a "multipart/mixed" message with the current body converted to an inline body part.<p>The following example (written in C# for the .NET version) is an extension method that adds an inline body part from a byte array to a message. <pre>public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { {
+ becomes a "multipart/mixed" message with the current body converted to an inline body part.<p>The following example (written in C# for the .NET version) is an extension method that adds an inline body part from a byte array to a message. </p><pre>public static Message AddInlineFromBytes(this Message msg, byte[] bytes, MediaType mediaType) { {
 java.io.ByteArrayInputStream fs = null;